 - Have a very safe system to store credit card information.
 Most practice software systems can do this.
 Some veterinarians have had good luck using smartphone apps like Square, which allows you to swipe a credit card using your smartphone.
 In this manner, a veterinarian can take a payment at the appointment even when on the road.

 Before we instituted our new AR system our average days AR was in the 60 day range.
 It was taking us twice as long to collect our money as it was to pay our bills.
 Now we are less than 30 days and have been for 3 years.
-Our cash flow is much better because money owed to us is acutally in our hands, and not in the pockets of our clients.
+Our cash flow is much better because money owed to us is acutally in our hands, and not in the pockets of our clients, this is why we like using b2b payments.
 Our vets are much happier knowing they are working for clients that are paying when they are supposed to.
 The customer service representatives spend most of their time making appointments instead of chasing after money.
 The main thing is that we haven’t a lost a client because of our credit policy, except those few who likely wouldn’t want to pay anyhow.

 Please feel free to leave your comment.